2018 AG37

 ' is a distant trans-Neptunian object and centaur that was discovered 132.2 ± 1.5 AU from the Sun, farther than any other currently observable known object in the Solar System.
-Imaged in January 2018 during a search for the hypothetical Planet Nine, the confirmation of this object was announced in a press release in February 2021 by astronomers Scott Sheppard, David Tholen, and Chad Trujillo.
-The object was nicknamed "FarFarOut" to emphasize its distance from the Sun.
+It was discovered by Scott Sheppard, David Tholen, and Chad Trujillo on 15 January 2018, during a search for hypothetical planets beyond Neptune.
+The confirmation of this object was announced in a press release in February 2021.
+It was nicknamed "FarFarOut" to emphasize its distance from the Sun.

 was discovered when it was near aphelion, the farthest point from the Sun in its elliptical orbit.
 The object is estimated to be at least 400 km in diameter.
 Because of its extreme distance, appears extremely faint with an apparent magnitude of 25—only visible to the largest telescopes in the world.

 Discovery

-was first imaged on 15 January 2018 by astronomers Scott Sheppard, David Tholen, and Chad Trujillo when they were surveying the sky using the large 8.2-meter Subaru Telescope at Mauna Kea Observatory, Hawaii, to find distant Solar System objects and the hypothetical Planet Nine, whose existence they proposed in 2014.
+was first imaged on 15 January 2018 by astronomers Scott Sheppard, David Tholen, and Chad Trujillo when they were surveying the sky using the large 8.2-meter Subaru Telescope at Maunakea Observatory, Hawaii, to find distant Solar System objects and the hypothetical Planet Nine, whose existence they proposed in 2014.
 However, it was not noticed until January 2019, when Sheppard reviewed the Subaru images taken in 2018 after having an upcoming lecture delayed by weather.
 In two of these images taken one day apart in January, he identified a faint apparent magnitude 25.3 object that moved slowly relative to the background stars and galaxies.
 Based on two positions of in those images, Sheppard estimated its distance was roughly around 140 astronomical units (AU), farther than which was discovered and announced by his team one month earlier in December 2018.